-The anterior cruciate ligament (ACL) is one of the most commonly injured ligaments of the knee.
+The anterior cruciate ligament (ACL) is one of the most commonly torn ligaments of the knee joint.
 When a ligament becomes damaged, there is usually a partial or complete tear.
 A mild injury may stretch the ligament but leave it intact.
-High-impact sports involving sudden movement or changes in direction can cause the ACL to become stretched or torn.
-Athletes who play sports such as tennis, basketball, football, or soccer are typically at a higher risk for developing an ACL injury.
-Treatment for an ACL injury is often dependent upon the type of injury, the patient’s activity level, and symptoms.
+High-impact sports involving sudden movement or changes in direction can cause ACL injuries if the ACL becomes stretched or you experience a torn ACL.
+Athletes who play tennis, basketball, football, or soccer are typically at a higher risk of developing an ACL injury.
+Treatment for an ACL injury, such as physical therapy or ACL reconstructive surgery, often depends upon the type of injury, the patient’s activity level, and symptoms.

 ACL Tear Symptoms

 Individuals with an ACL injury may notice a sudden “pop” noise at the moment of the tear.
-The knee may give out which is usually then followed by knee pain, rapid swelling, knee instability, and limited movement over the next few hours.
+The knee may give out which is usually then followed by knee pain around the patellar tendon, rapid swelling, knee instability, and limited movement over the next few hours.

 ACL Injury Treatment

 Surgical treatment involves reconstructing or, in some cases, repairing the ACL.
-Generally, this is an outpatient minimally invasive procedure performed under general anesthesia.
+Generally, anterior cruciate ligament reconstruction is an outpatient minimally invasive procedure performed under general anesthesia.
 Patients return home the same day.

 Related Blog